VinceZK/json-on-relations/README.md

   "USER_ID": "DH001"
 }
 ```
-### General Query Request
+### Generic Query Request
 A query is defined as a JSON object with 3 attributes: "relation", "projection", and "filter".
 The "relation" defines the leading relation(table).
-You can project fields not only from the leading relation,
+You can project fields not only from one leading relation,
-but also from its associated relations.
-The system helps you do the joins.
+but also from all its associated relations.
+The system helps you to do the sql-joins.

 The filter is limited with operators: EQ(Equal), NE(Not Equal), GT(Greater Than), GE(Greater than and Equal),
 LT(Less Than), LE(Less Than and Equal), and BT(Between).